-Baum scholars generally believe that Roselawn, the mansion L. Frank Baum’s father bought in 1866 with profits from the oil business, stood in what is now the parking lot of a defunct skating rink.
-Roselawn was located on the first plank road in the United States, now Brewerton Road/U.S. Route 11.
+Baum scholars generally believe that Roselawn, the mansion L. Frank Baum’s father bought in 1866 with profits from the oil business, stood in what is now an empty lot that until 2015 housed a defunct skating rink.
+Roselawn was located on the first plank road in the United States, now Brewerton Road / U.S. Route 11.

 Roselawn’s historic address, 2299 Brewerton Road, ceased to exist following a general realignment of street addresses to improve access for emergency service providers.
 The current address corresponding to that parking lot is 2601 Brewerton Road.
 As recently as the 1970s, a former employee recalls that the skating rink at this location, then named Sports-O-Rama, used the 2299 Brewerton Road address.

 The long-closed skating arena was demolished in August 2015, prompting a local outpouring of nostalgia for Sports-O-Rama, which in the mid-twentieth century was a hugely popular recreation center for residents of Syracuse's north suburbs.

 Thanks to Michael F. McGraw, Gary Karpinski, Ray Leonard, and Jeannine Chubon for research assistance.